devpi/devpi/doc/quickstart-releaseprocess.rst

 devpi quickstart: initializing basic scenario
 +++++++++++++++++++++++++++++++++++++++++++++

-The ``devpi quickstart`` command performs basic initialization step of the devpi system on your local machine:
+The ``devpi quickstart`` command performs some basic initialization steps on your local machine:

 - start a background devpi-server at ``http://localhost:3141``